If you have a Samsung Frame TV and are wondering if you can DIY a less expensive version of the frames you’ve seen online… the simple answer is YES!

 This was my inspiration picture from McGee & Co:

 I loved the gold and the mottled texture on an otherwise pretty simple frame design.

->

-> We went ahead and started the project with 1×3 boards from the home improvement store.
-We were precise on our measurements, and I think honestly, maybe too precise, because the boards almost didn’t want to fit on the TV when we were ready to put it on the TV.
+We went ahead and started the project with (2) 8ft long 1×3 boards from the home improvement store.
+We measured and cut them to size with our skill saw.
+We were precise on our measurements, and I think honestly, maybe too precise, because the boards almost didn’t want to fit on the TV when we were ready to put it on.

->

-> (We also didn’t account for a small sensor on the bottom of the screen that we almost broke off when we were trying to push the frame back further towards the wall.
+(We also didn’t account for a small sensor on the bottom of the screen that we almost broke off when we were trying to push the frame back further towards the wall.
 Whoops!)

 My husband had gotten his measurements down to the 1/16″ in some instances, and I think it would have been easier to install if we had rounded to the nearest 1/8″.